alire-project/alire/doc/publishing.md

 ## Detailed steps

-These steps describe how to submit a new crate.
-They are essentially the same for submitting a new release (in the latter case, the existing crate file must be edited instead of created).
+These steps describe how to submit a new release.

 1. Prepare a source archive (zip, tar) with the release sources and project files.